vgs-samples/android-sdk-demo/app/src/main/java/com/vgscollect/androiddemo/samples/ssn/README.md

 # SSN Field Sample

-This sample demonstrates how to use SSN field..
+This sample demonstrates how to use SSN field.

 ## Prerequisites